-Aerodrome meteorological offices using WAFS BUFR data shall notify the WAFC concerned immediately if significant discrepancies are detected or reported in respect of WAFS SIGWX forecasts concerning:
+Aerodrome meteorological offices using WAFS BUFR or.
+As of 4 November 2021, IWXXMdata shall notify the WAFC concerned immediately if significant discrepancies are detected or reported in respect of WAFS SIGWX forecasts concerning:

-- a) icing, turbulence, cumulonimbus clouds that are obscured, frequent, embedded or occurring at a squall line, and sandstorms/duststorms; and - b) volcanic eruptions or a release of radioactive materials into the atmosphere, of significance to aircraft operations.
+- a) icing, turbulence, cumulonimbus clouds that are obscured, frequent, embedded or occurring at a squall line, and sandstorms/duststorms: and - volcanic eruptions or a release of radioactive materials into the atmosphere, of significance to aircraft operations.